 Yes!
 Most international students must have overseas student health insurance for the full length of time that they are in Australia – it’s a condition of the visa.
 Students can either ask their education provider to organise it, or they can organise it themselves from the range of Australian providers who offer it.

-Preview our comparison table below to preview a snapshot of the current policies available to the market for a student with a 1 year study visa in NSW.
+Preview our comparison table below to preview a snapshot of the current policies available to the market for a student with a 1 year study visa.

 Are there any exceptions to OSHC?